tsoguri/across-the-board/README.md

 Personalized crosswords auto-generated for your interests to spur your memory and mental acuity - across topics & across the crossword board.

-🚀 Built during a **2-day sprint** - exploratory, intentionally incomplete
+🚀 Built during a **quick sprint** - exploratory, intentionally incomplete

 ### Features